-Cognitive Behavioral Therapy (CBT) is based on the idea that psychological conditions develop because of the way in which people interpret and evaluate situations, thoughts, and behaviors.
+Cognitive Behavioral Therapy (CBT) is based on the idea that psychological conditions develop because of how people interpret and evaluate situations, thoughts, and behaviors.
 CBT aims to help people learn healthier ways of coping with distressing emotions, as well as how to reduce avoidance behaviors and other problematic actions, like substance abuse.

 Three different therapies fall under the heading of CBT:

 - Stress Inoculation Training (SIT) - The goal of SIT is to help a PTSD victim gain confidence in his or her ability to deal with the anxiety and fear that accompany reminders of the original trauma.
-A therapist employing SIT techniques will help the PTSD victim become aware of his or her triggers, so that the individual can immediately recognize those signs and quickly address them with coping or relaxing techniques.
+A therapist employing SIT techniques will help the person with PTSD become aware of his or her triggers so that the individual can immediately recognize those signs and quickly address them with coping or relaxing techniques.

-- Cognitive-Processing Therapy (CPT) - CPT was developed specifically for PTSD victims who experienced a sexual assault.
+- Cognitive-Processing Therapy (CPT) - CPT was developed specifically for people living with PTSD who experienced a sexual assault.
 It is a program with 12 steps that helps victims address negative emotions, as well as about the trauma he or she experienced.

 Eye Movement Desensitization & Reprocessing (EMDR)

-EMDR, discovered in 1987 is an eight stage therapy treatment specifically designed for PTSD victims, developed by Dr. Fran Shapiro, herself a victim of PTSD.
-In the first stage of therapy, the PTSD victim identifies which experiences are stressful; he or she also discusses the symptoms and thoughts from which they want to be freed.
+EMDR, discovered in 1987, is an eight-stage therapy treatment specifically designed for people with PTSD, developed by Dr. Fran Shapiro, herself who has PTSD.
+In the first stage of therapy, the person with PTSD identifies which experiences are stressful; he or she also discusses the symptoms and thoughts from which they want to be freed.
 Next, the patient and therapist discuss the traumatic experiences.
 In the following three stages, beliefs, feelings, and sensations related to the trauma are discussed.
 The patient then reflects on these items while focusing on the therapist's finger as it moves back and forth.
-The hypnotic finger movement is repeated until the thoughts are no longer stressful; at this point, the patient thinks of a positive belief which was agreed upon prior to this stage.
+The hypnotic finger movement is repeated until the thoughts are no longer stressful; at this point, the patient thinks of a positive belief which was agreed upon before this stage.
 Finally, the patient writes down any feelings or thoughts that are still stressful, and changes to the client's emotional situation are then discussed.
 The eight stages of EMDR can be repeated several times.

 Some of the most common drugs include, but are not limited to, the following:

-PTSD is disabling and can be brought on by any type of accident or traumatic event.
-Individuals who suffer from PTSD can experience relief from their symptoms, in some cases making a full recovery, but only with the proper treatment.
-Physicians who specialize in treating PTSD victims frequently recommend Cognitive Behavioral Therapy (CBT) or Eye Movement Desensitization and Reprocessing (EMDR).
-Certain medications, like Selective Serotonin Reuptake Inhibitors (SSRIs) may also help PTSD victims cope with their symptoms and achieve recovery.
+PTSD is disabling and can be brought on by any accident or traumatic event.
+Individuals who have PTSD can experience relief from their symptoms, in some cases making a full recovery, but only with the proper treatment.
+Physicians who specialize in treating people with PTSD frequently recommend Cognitive Behavioral Therapy (CBT) or Eye Movement Desensitization and Reprocessing (EMDR).
+Certain medications, like Selective Serotonin Reuptake Inhibitors (SSRIs), may also help people with PTSD cope with their symptoms and achieve recovery.